simone-sanfratello/json-stringify-extended/README.md

 ## Purpose

-- Stringify more primitive types into JSON format
+- stringify more primitive types into JSON format
-- Stringify in JavaScript Object
+- stringify in JavaScript Object
 - Use not yet defined types (e.g. enums)
 - Avoid useless quotes
 - Choose to throw exception, or not in circularity references